-Deadlines vary based on the World Area of Concentration selected in the online application:
+Deadlines vary based on the World Area of Concentration:

 If you are applying to more than one fellowship through this application portal, you will need to upload all items for each fellowship application, and recommenders will have to submit a separate letter for each fellowship application.

 - Statement of purpose: The one- or two-page statement of purpose should describe your academic purpose, the role the proposed language plays within that academic purpose, and how you intend to use the language.
 Describe how the language and area study will relate to your educational and career goals.
 Also, indicate previous language experience, both formal and informal.